 The relief is temporary, but the consequences compound:

-If you only treat the depression, the compulsive behavior keeps generating shame, disrupting sleep, and dysregulating your dopamine, all of which work against the antidepressants and therapy.
+If you only treat the depression, the compulsive behavior may keep generating shame, disrupting sleep, and reinforcing avoidance, all of which can work against therapy or medication.

 How to address both at the same time

-Many people minimize one side of the equation.
-“I’m just a little down” or “I don’t really have a porn problem, I’m just stressed.”
-If both are present, name both.
-To yourself first.
-Then to a professional.
+Many people minimize one side of the pattern.
+"I'm just a little down" or "I don't really have a porn problem, I'm just stressed."
+If both are present, name both to yourself first, then to a professional if you can.

-A therapist who specializes in compulsive sexual behavior should also screen for depression (and anxiety, which often travels with both).
-If you’re already seeing someone for depression, bring up the porn use.
-If you haven’t started therapy, look for someone who can hold both issues.
+A therapist who specializes in compulsive sexual behavior should also screen for depression and anxiety.
+If anxiety is part of the pattern, our guide to porn and anxiety explains that loop separately.
+If you're already seeing someone for depression, bring up the porn use.
+If you haven't started therapy, look for someone who can hold both issues.
 Our guide on talking to a therapist about porn walks through how to find the right person and what to say.

 If medication is on the table, discuss it openly.
-SSRIs (common antidepressants) can help stabilize mood and, in some cases, reduce compulsive urges as a side effect.
-But they can also affect libido in ways that complicate recovery.
-A psychiatrist familiar with both issues can help navigate this.
+SSRIs and other antidepressants can help some people stabilize mood and, in some cases, reduce compulsive urges as a side effect.
+They can also affect libido in ways that complicate recovery.
+A psychiatrist familiar with both issues can help you weigh those tradeoffs.

 Certain daily practices improve both depression and compulsive behavior simultaneously:

 Exercise.
-Even 20 minutes of walking.
-Exercise is one of the most consistently supported interventions for mild to moderate depression, and it also helps regulate the dopamine system that porn has disrupted.
-It doesn’t need to be intense.
-It needs to be regular.
+Even 20 minutes of walking can help.
+Exercise is one of the most consistently supported interventions for mild to moderate depression, and it can also support the reward system that porn has affected.
+It does not need to be intense.
+It needs to be repeatable.

 Sleep hygiene.
 Depression and porn use both wreck sleep, and poor sleep worsens both.
 Set a consistent bedtime.
 Keep screens out of the bedroom; this also removes the most common trigger environment.
 If you can't sleep, get up and do something boring in another room.

 Sunlight and outdoors.
-Morning light exposure helps regulate circadian rhythm and serotonin production.
-It sounds simple because it is.
-It also gets you out of the environment where you use.
+Morning light exposure can help regulate circadian rhythm.
+It also gets you out of the environment where you usually use.

 Certain situations are high risk for both depression and porn use.
 Map yours: